Now could be a perfect time to consider a move to Portugal from USA.

 ---|---|---|---|

-Portugal Golden Visa (Investment Funds) | Minimum of €500,000 invested into an eligible Portuguese fund. | 6 to 8 months from time of investing and submitting application at SEF. | 7 days per year |
+Portugal Golden Visa (Investment Funds) | Minimum of €500,000 invested into an eligible Portuguese fund. | 6 to 8 months from time of investing and submitting application at AIMA.* | 7 days per year |

 Portugal Highly Qualified Activity (HQA) Visa | Minimum of €175,000 investment, plus company setup in Portugal.
-Can all be done via a concierge-style incubator service. | 1 to 2 months from submitting application at SEF. | 7 days per year |
+Can all be done via a concierge-style incubator service. | 1 to 2 months from submitting application at AIMA. | 7 days per year |

-Portugal D7 ‘Passive Income’ Visa | Minimum of €740 per month in passive income, plus 12 months of savings (for one person). | 4 months from time of submitting application at embassy. | 183 days per year |
+Portugal D7 ‘Passive Income’ Visa | Minimum of €760 per month in passive income, plus 12 months of savings (for one person). | 4 months from time of submitting application at embassy. | 183 days per year |

-Portugal Digital Nomad (D8) Visa | Minimum of €2,828 per month in remote work salary, plus 12 months of savings (for one person). | 4 months from time of submitting application at embassy. | 183 days per year |
+Portugal Digital Nomad (D8) Visa | Minimum of €3,040 per month in remote work salary, plus 12 months of savings (for one person). | 4 months from time of submitting application at embassy. | 183 days per year |

-9. Access the entire Schengen zone
+9. Access the Entire Schengen Zone

+Remember that 90 days in 180 limit on travel across Europe?
 Well, as a resident of Portugal, you’ll be able to reset it by going back to Portugal (instead of leaving the Schengen area altogether).

 But once you’re a Portuguese citizen, the limit gets removed completely.
 You can travel across Europe for as many days as you like.
+You can also move freely to any other EU country if you decide that Portugal is no longer the right fit.

-10. Diverse choice of destinations
+10. Diverse Choice of Destinations

 Portugal is full of stunning places to live in.
 Whether you’re a fan of year-round sunshine, or prefer a cooler climate, Portugal has it all.
+Madeira is a great place to opt out of winter permanently with the fabulous Madeira beaches, while Porto offers a similar climate to San Francisco.

 The Algarve region is loaded with golden sand beaches and boasts a lively international community, while cosmopolitan Lisbon has everything a world capital should offer.
+Central Portugal has countless historical towns, such as the old university city of Coimbra.

-11. Tolerant and progressive
+11. Tolerant and Progressive Society

-Despite its conservative Catholic heritage and recent dictatorship, Portugal has evolved into a progressive and accepting country.
+Despite its conservative Catholic heritage and recent dictatorship, Portugal has evolved into a relatively progressive and accepting country.

 As an LGBTQ foreigner, you’re highly unlikely to experience any form of homophobic violence.
 People are more likely to just accept you with a relaxed indifference – considering that it’s none of their business anyway.
+That’s a good recipe for a peaceful life.

 Can a US citizen move to Portugal?